LibraryCarpentry/lc-open-refine/episodes/06-working-with-columns.md

 ![Addition of Sort menu to OpenRefine grid after first sort command](../assets/img/sort-menu-highlight.png)

 Unlike in Excel, 'Sorts' in OpenRefine are temporary - that is, if you remove the `Sort`, the data will go back to its original 'unordered' state.
 The 'Sort' drop-down menu lets you amend the existing sort (e.g., reverse the sort order), remove existing sorts, and/or make sorts permanent.
+To make a sort permanent, choose Reorder Rows Permanently from the Sort drop-down menu.

 You can sort on multiple columns at the same time by adding another sorted column (in the same way).

+>##Separator
+>Do not rush these last two sentences.
+Repeat them slowly after a pause and allow learners to explore a moment, even see the growing undo list
+{:.instructor}